andre-maree/Microflow/README.md

         WorkflowControl: [GET] http://localhost:7071/microflow/v1/WorkflowControl/{cmd}/{workflowName}/{workflowVersion}

 ### Getting Started:
 Visual Stodio 2022 with C# is needed.
 Clone the repo locally and open the two solutions: Microflow.sln and MicroflowTest.sln.
 To get started with Microflow, only these two api calls are needed: UpsertWorkflow and MicroflowStart.
-This can be done by simply running included unit test in the Microflow.sln.
+This can be done by simply running included unit test in the MicroflowTest.sln.
 First start running the MicroflowApp in the Microflow.sln, and then run the GetStartedWorkflow test in the MicroflowTest.sln.

 ```csharp